UW-Python-Cert-Web-Dev/Socket-Intro/README.md

 ## Welcome to the Intro to Sockets!

-First, go through the Socket-Intro.ipynb
+First, go through the Socket-Intro.ipynb.

-Then, go through the steps outlined below.
+Then, go through the steps outlined below to create a server client interaction with Python sockets.

+### Get ready

 Open up two command prompts.
 Activate iPython in each.